iupNZdsLJM/repobee-canvas/README.md

 ## Running the assignment

-I have not developed any Canvas specific functionality yes.
-Use RepoBee standard functionality.
+I have not developed any Canvas specific functionality yet.
+Use RepoBee standard functionality to run the assignment, like managing issues.

 I do plan to integrate with Canvas peer-review functionality.

 ## Finishing  /  Clone + Upload assignment